-The Department of Pathology offers two highly competitive, one-year long, fellowship positions in Breast Pathology, emphasizing a comprehensive multidisciplinary approach.
+The Department of Pathology offers two highly competitive, one-year long, fellowship positions in Breast Pathology for the 2019-20 academic year, emphasizing a comprehensive multidisciplinary approach.
 Breast Pathology plays a central role in the care of patients with diseases of the breast; an accurate, state-of-art diagnosis is the cornerstone of any further evaluation and management of the patient.
 This subspecialty area is headed by K.P.
 Siziopikou, MD, PhD.
 The Breast Pathology faculty involved in the program are committed to the subspecialty training of the breast pathology fellows and are leaders in the field at the local, national and international levels.

 Education and Research